Dobbelsteen/A4G/README.md

-AppForGhent
+MappsForGhent
 ==============

-Website for AppsForGhent 2015
+Website for MappsForGhent 2016

 # Deployment